-In Cycle 5, Pls will be generating their Phase 2 Science Goals (SGs).
+Pls are responsible for the submission of their Phase 2 Science Goals (SGs).
 Pls will be notified by email on the ranking of their project as well as on the timeline for the submission of their Phase 2 material.
-The procedure for Pls to create their Phase 2 SGs is described in detail in the Proposer's Guide, available via the ALMA Science Portal.
-Pls can request assistance with the verification of their SGs from their Contact Scientist (CS), that will be assigned to all accepted A-, B-, and C-rated projects.
+Pls can request assistance with the validation of their SGs from their CS, that will be assigned to all accepted A-, B-, and C-rated projects.
 Minor mistakes on the positions, velocities or frequencies can be corrected by the Pls directly.
 Major changes that might change the scientific content of the program or clash with another approved project, need special permission and should be requested via a special Helpdesk ticket.